OneDrive/onedrive-sdk-ios/docs/items.md

-Items
+Items in the OneDrive SDK for iOS
 =====

-Items in the SDK behave just like items through the API.
+Items in the OneDrive SDK for iOS behave just like items through the API.
 For more information see the [Items Reference](https://dev.onedrive.com/README.htm#item-resource).
 All actions on items described there are available through the SDK.

 The examples below assume that you have [Authenticated](/docs/auth.md) your app with an ODClient object.